hkhan-99/Java-Project--2/README.md

 # Java-Project--2
-Netflix shows- Full stack development
+Netflix shows-
+Object-Oriented Design and Implementation of a Netflix-Like Storage System with GUI